yashbaddi/FoodieFleet/README.md

 - phone: User's phone number
 - email: User's email

-Return:
+Response Body:

-- returns a object that would contain the updated result
+- Response Bodys a object that would contain the updated result

 ---